-5. Thematic priorities and profile of German humanitarian policy crucial reforms in the sector.
-To assess the extent to which Germany already utilises this potential from the perspective of international stakeholders, an analysis will be conducted focusing on central thematic areas of humanitarian action.
+5. Thematic priorities and profile of German humanitarian policy stakeholders, an analysis will be conducted focusing on central thematic areas of humanitarian action.
 The key question is whether Germany is perceived as a humanitarian actor with a clear thematic profile.